rswaminathan/sharksandbrides/ps6 - rahul/readme.txt

 The mysql socket file must be in /var/mysql/mysql.sock in a unix machine.

 Then make sure apache is running and pointing to this directory, and it allows rewrite through htaccess.
+The .htaccess file may be hidden so copy the whole folder instead of just the files ( or show all hidden files first)

 Then go to http://localhost.
 If no data shows up, click the button "Seed database" which will seed random data.